MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Failed to parse json configuration for remote rendered models.
 Check formatting and try again.*

-Message prompt when remote models configuration is not formatted correctly.
+This message is displayed when the remote model's configuration is not formatted correctly.

 ### RemoteModels_UriParseError

-*Failed to parse model Uri from the remote models configuration.
-Check the Uri and try again.*
+*Failed to parse model URI from the remote models configuration.
+Check the URI and try again.*

-Message prompt when remote models configuration is not formatted correctly.
+This message is shown when the remote model's configuration is not formatted correctly.

 ## Colocation